 How to buy your first home

 Buying your first home can be tricky.
-It’s difficult to visit any New Zealand news site and not see an article about property unaffordability.
-While the increase in property values over recent years has slowed a little, purchasing your first home can still seem like a far-fetched pipedream.
-Despite this, home ownership is still achievable – with some forward planning and smart money management, buying your first home could be closer than you think.
+Over recent years it’s been difficult to visit any New Zealand news site and not see an article about housing unaffordability.
+The increase in property values over recent years has pulled back a little (even before Covid-19 struck), but for many, purchasing your first home can still seem like a far-fetched pipedream.
+Despite this, home ownership is still achievable – and with some forethought and smart money management, buying your first home could be closer than you think.

-Planning for your first home purchase involves four key factors:
+Planning for your first home purchase involves fivekey factors:

 1. Cashflow management

 Relatively low regular expenses but still living pay-to-pay?
 This is all too common a situation amongst New Zealanders – and without some big life changes, is a tough cycle to break.

 Managing your money doesn’t necessarily mean budgeting.
 It means knowing what your financial commitments are and where your money is going once it lands in your bank account.
 If you have existing debts, such as a credit card or car loan, directing any spare cash towards paying these off will go a long way in freeing up extra in the long-term – it’s easy to forget that these always cost you more than the amount that you borrowed!
 The lower you can get your outgoing expenses, the more you can funnel into savings.
 Some tips to get these as low as possible include living with parents (if you have the option), walking or cycling instead of driving, cancelling any unnecessary subscriptions (do you really need Sky, Netflix, and Lightbox?), and cutting back a little on the morning coffees and Friday night drinks.
 To put it in perspective, a takeaway coffee a day (with an average cost of $5 per coffee, five days a week), adds up to $1300 per year – depending on where you want to buy, that’s a years’ worth of property rates!

 To help keep more funds in your back pocket, check out these 19 quick-fire ways to cut expenses.